isocia/isocia.github.io/OlderClass.md

 <a href="https://docs.google.com/document/d/1-EzRI5yUmuXGpIVbbbkTTZytgLP2azMivvRSYm4lZsk/edit?usp=sharing" target="_blank">Shamāʾil Al-Nabī ﷺ</a>

-* Quiz on Physical Descriptions of The Prophet ﷺ (October 21, 2017)
+* Quiz on the Physical Descriptions of The Prophet ﷺ (October 21, 2017)